Rangers Reaction: What can Grilli, Lucroy do for the bullpen?

 Banister, though, chose to play the infield in against Andrew Benintendi, who has bounced into only three double plays this season.
 At least there was an out to be had at every base.

 Benintendi, though, sent a blooper just over the infield, an easy play for Elvis Andrus if he’s at regular depth.
-Instead, Boston scored two and one the game by two.
+Instead, Boston scored two and won the game by two.

 “I don’t think there’s anything in the book that says, ‘Play for a bloop,’” Banister said.